82nd Biennial Convention – June 21-24, 2018

 - Alumni club delegates

 The General Convention begins at 7:30 PM on Thursday, June 21 with the Opening Session, and concludes at 10:00 PM on Saturday, June 23.
-The tentative schedule will be linked here when available.
+The tentative schedule can be found here.

 Determining if you are a Delegate or a Visitor